jhayas/FIN-321-shilder-doc-decisions/stage4-final-analysis-hayashida.md

 # stage4-final-analysis-hayashida.md

+Created by: Joshua Hayashida
+Date Created: 2026-04-27
+Date Updated: 2026-05-01
+Version: 2.0 | LLM Used: ChatGPT
+To: Adam Stauffer

 ## A. Exposure Summary

 The firm has a **€12,500,000 EUR-denominated receivable due in one year** arising from a European client engagement.
 At the current spot rate of **1.0875 USD/EUR**, this represents an expected USD cash inflow of approximately: